ehamberg/gtdguide/src/lyagtd.markdown

 dog hairdresser today, but push the lecture notes back three days since you don't have time right now.
 Having emptied the folder, you place it in the back, bringing tomorrow's folder to the front.
-At the end of each month, you open the folder for the new month and deal with its contents--like putting items in the correct day folders.
+At the end of each month, you open the folder for the new month and deal with its contents---like putting items in the correct day folders.

-The tickler file thus provides a way to send yourself reminders in the future--*tickling* your memory.
+The tickler file thus provides a way to send yourself reminders in the future---*tickling* your memory.
 A-ha!

 # About this guide